 Overtime, Great Western Sugar Factory developed three colonies in the Fort Collins area (Andersonville, Alta Vista, and Buckingham—or Tres Colonias) to house many of the workers.
 The colonies surrounded the sugar beet factory.

-City Park Planning & Development staff worked with the donor to create a plaza design and landscaping to feature the sculpture.
-The plaza and artwork will be placed on the NE corner of Sugar Beet Park at Lemay Avenue and East Vine Drive, across from the Tres Colonias neighborhoods.
+City Park Planning & Development staff worked with the donor to create a plaza design and landscaping to feature the sculpture on the NE corner of Sugar Beet Park at Lemay Avenue and East Vine Drive, across from the Tres Colonias neighborhoods.